industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ---
 layout: doc
-title: Connecting REST Apps
+title: Connect REST Apps Using the IDS
 permalink: /docs/rest/

 ---

-In this tutorial you will set up a minimal scenario for retrieving data from a sensor and displaying it on a webpage, demonstrating different mechanisms of the trusted IDS connector:
+In this tutorial you will set up a minimal but representative scenario of parties exchanging data over their Trusted Connectors.
+It will include the following components:

+* a data _provider_ that uses an app running on the Trusted Connector stack to receive sensor data from an MQTT broker and forward it over the IDS protocol to the consumer.
+* a data _consumer_ that receives data from the provider over the IDS protocol, transforms it into a REST call and sends it to web application running on the Trusted Connector stack.
+* a _trusted third party_ (TTP) that maintains a list of trusted PCR registers.

 ##### Hosting Apps

 The scenario includes two data apps: a __Provider App__ which retrieves sensor data from outside of the IDS and provides it as a REST service and a __Consumer App__ which retrieves data via REST and displays it in a webpage.
-The scenario shows how any application can be hosted by the Trusted Connector, as long as it is wrapped in a Docker or trustme container
+The scenario demonstrates how any application can be hosted by the Trusted Connector, as long as it is wrapped in a Docker or trustme container

 * no matter which language it is programmed in
 * no matter whether it has been written to run in an IDS connector or on any other platform.
 Apps do not have to be IDS-aware - in this scenario they use simple REST interfaces.